bbc/gel/_content/components/global-navigation.md

 The more menu control is a link with an accessible name of “More Menu”.

-The more menu drawer should immediately follows the more menu control in the source order and must be contained within an element with an implicit or explicit role of `navigation` and an accessible name of “More Menu”:
+The more menu drawer should immediately follows the more menu control in the source order, it may be present later in the source order but this is not ideal.
+The more menu drawer must be contained within an element with an implicit or explicit role of `navigation` and an accessible name of “More Menu”:

 ```html
 <a href="#gel-masthead__more">More menu</a>